cudmore/pie/docs/docs/wiring-behavior-box.md

 # Wiring a behavior box

 Wiring a behavior box is fairly simple.
-The Pi needs to be wired to one end of a relay/switch, the other end of the relay/switch is wired to 12V DC, and the temperature/humidity sensor is wired to the Pi.
+The Pi needs to be wired to one end of a relay/switch, the other end of the relay/switch is wired to 12V DC, IR and white LEDs, and the temperature/humidity sensor is wired to the Pi.

 ## Raspberry Pi 2/3 pin out